 Add the finishing touches

-Once you’ve finalised the placement of your belongings, from the smallest side table to the kitchen bin, you can begin to really add personality to your home.
+Once you’ve finalised the placement of your belongings, from the smallest side table to the kitchen bin, you can begin to really add personality to your new home decor.
 Consider the sizes of the rooms in your home and match accessories that make the most of the space.
 The larger the room the larger an accessory you can get away with.
 This also works in the same way for high ceilings and tall accessories.

-However once you’ve painted, installed flooring and added furniture, the steps you take towards adding the final touches in your home is up to you.
+However once you’ve painted, installed flooring and added furniture, the steps you take towards adding the final touches in your new home decor is up to you.
 Just make sure to paint before all else!

 Do you have some redecorating to do but don’t know what task to tackle first in your new home?
 Let us know in the comments below!